How to Choose the Best Exercise Bike

 Grafton also recommends paying attention to these features when shopping for an exercise cycle:

 - Smooth flywheel.
 “Not only will it feel better, but a smoother flywheel will also be quieter,” Grafton says.
-“This is important for those in apartments or looking to not disturb the whole house when [using the bike].”
+“This is important for people in apartments or who don’t want to disturb the whole house when [using the bike].”

 - Bluetooth connectivity.
 This isn’t a necessity, but it can make it easier to track your workouts on an app.

 - Seat comfort.
 “You’ll be sitting on it a lot,” Grafton says — and if you’re not a seasoned biker, a narrow seat may feel uncomfortable.
 Grafton suggests looking for a bike with a wider seat or purchasing a cushioned seat cover.